anywhichway/fos/README.md

 ## FOS Enabled Express or Koa App

-If you wnat to use your existing Express or Koa apps as Function Orineted Servers, you can do this instead:
+If you want to use your existing Express or Koa apps as Function Oriented Servers, you can do this instead:

 ```
 const express = require('express'),